cms-tau-pog/TauFW/PicoProducer/python/analysis/README.md

 To save space, some identification working points (WPs) are saved in nanoAOD as `UChar_t`, which is 1 byte (8 bits), instead of 4 bytes (64 bits) like `Int_t`.
-For example, to require the Medium WP of the `DeepTau2017v2p1VSjet` tau identification, you see in the [documentation](https://cms-nanoaod-integration.web.cern.ch/integration/master-102X/mc102X_doc.html#Tau) that it corresponds to bit `16`.
+For example, to require the Medium WP of the `DeepTau2017v2p1VSjet` tau identification, you see in the [documentation](https://cms-nanoaod-integration.web.cern.ch/integration/master-102X/mc102X_doc.html#Tau) that it corresponds to the fifth bit, i.e. `16`.
-To access them in python, you may need the built-in function `ord` or `int`, e.g.
+To access them in python, you may need the built-in functions `ord` or `int`, e.g.
 ```
     tau_idx = [ ]
     for itau in event.nTau: